 LUSAKA, Zambia—Sitting in the lobby of a Lusaka hotel last month, James Lukuku was feeling energized.

 The leader of Zambia’s Republican Progressive Party, a fringe opposition group, Lukuku had gained notoriety in recent months as one of the most outspoken critics of Zambia’s relationship with China—a bond he and others say is characterized by increasingly reckless borrowing that puts Zambia’s sovereignty at risk.
-The 37-year-old made headlines in September when he staged a one-man protest in Lusaka, the capital, holding a sign that equated China to Hitler while wearing a T-shirt with the words “Donald Trump Help” scrawled in red and black magic marker.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on Resilience in the Face of the Coronavirus Pandemic. ]
+The 37-year-old made headlines in September when he staged a one-man protest in Lusaka, the capital, holding a sign that equated China to Hitler while wearing a T-shirt with the words “Donald Trump Help” scrawled in red and black magic marker.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on U.S. Foreign Policy Under Biden.]

 Now, it seemed, his fellow Zambians were getting the message.
 The day before, Nov.
 5, hundreds of residents of Kitwe, a city in the mineral-rich Copperbelt, had rioted after rumors surfaced that the government was poised to offload the state-owned timber company to a Chinese entity.
 Protesters, many of them local sawmill workers worried they’d soon be either out of a job or employed by foreigners, engaged in running battles with police, burned tires, and attacked and looted Chinese shops.
 More than 100 people were arrested.

 Listen to Jonathan W. Rosen discuss this article on WPR’s Trend Lines Podcast.
 His audio starts at 27:25.